tdpreece/tdpreece.github.io/_drafts/2016-12-08-uses-for-virtual-columns-in-mariadb.md

 INSERT INTO goods (price) VALUES (10), (20), (30), (40), (50), (60);
 ```

-If I wanted to query goods with taxed price greater than 25 I could
+If I wanted to query goods with taxed price equal to 24, I could
 query against price or taxed_price, e.g.

 ```sql